froggisfriend/Memory/README.txt

-Obviously the down side to this is you need to enter the amount of args, But if the number of args change, you will need to update your exploit either way because you'll have issues.
+Obviously the down side to this is you need to enter the amount of args, But if the number of args change, you will need to update your exploit anyway because you'll have issues.